quajak/site/content/project/cosmos/index.md

 ---
 title: Cosmos
-summary: Core-maintainer of the Cosmos open source project, which supports the development of operating systems in C# and includes a custom compiler, standard library, and drivers
+summary: Core-maintainer of the Cosmos open source project <br> Cosmos provides the foundation for the development of operating systems in C# and provides a custom compiler, standard library, and drivers
 tags:
   - Operating Systems
 date: '2023-08-01T00:00:00Z'